DjangoForAll/Django-Course/Level_4/Content/6_Django_Templates/Script/Readme.md

 we can pass in data into the template by adding context to the render function, the context is a dictionary that can be used to pass in data into the template.

-Now to access this value in the tempalte we have to enclose the variable name in double curly braces, for example `{{ tasks }}` , when rendering django will look for the variable `tasks` in the context and replace it with the value.
+Now to access this value in the template we have to enclose the variable name in double curly braces, for example `{{ tasks }}` , when rendering django will look for the variable `tasks` in the context and replace it with the value.
 This is how DTL is written in HTML.

 you can also do conditions, iterations and methods in DTL, we will look into some more aspects of the render function